Do painters need insurance?

 You want to protect yourself.

 Many painters think of their employees when they think of workers’ compensation.
-However, you can purchase workers’ comp coverage for yourself as well.
+However, you can purchase workers’ comp for yourself as well.
 If you get hurt or sick on the job, you would benefit from the following:

 - Medical costs incurred due to illness or injury